linkdata/rap/README.md

 A RAP *record* type defines how the data bytes are encoded.
 The records have fields that are encoded using *RAP data types* such as *string* or *uint16*.
 Their definitions can be found in the section *RAP data types*.

+### Invalid record (0x00)

+Never a valid record to send.
+If received, the connection is terminated immediately.

-### Setup record
+### Set string record (0x01)

-Set up the string lookup table for a stream.
-May be sent once (and only once) from the server immediately after accepting a connection from a gateway and before any other records are sent.
-Once received by the gateway, the gateway may use the string lookup table provided in further frames.
+Set one or more string lookups for a connection.
+Once set, a string lookup value must not be changed.
+Note that each side maintains both it's own lookup table and the peer's lookup table.
+Receiving this record adds to the table used when sending strings to the peer.
+When receiving strings, each side must be able to resolve lookups that has previously been sent.
 * One or more of:
  * `byte` Lookup index.
 Must be a value between 2 and 255, inclusive.
+Must not previously have been set.
  * `string` Lookup string.
+Must not be the null string or the empty string.
 * `0x00` Terminator.
 Signals the end of the table.

-### HTTP request record
+### HTTP request record (0x02)

 Sent from the gateway to start a new HTTP exchange.
 The record structure contains enough information to transparently carry a HTTP/1.1 request.
 Since the gateway must validate incoming requests and format them into request records, the upstream server receiving them may rely on the structure being correct.
 * `string` HTTP method, e.g. `GET`.